OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 ## Introduction <a name="Introduction"></a>

 Welcome to **Module 5** of the Open Science MOOC: **Open Research Software and Open Source**.

 This module has been developed [in the open](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source) through collaboration by an international team of [Open Source afficianados](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/README.md#development-team-).
+Everything you see here has been developed in the open through interactive feedback and collaboration from the wider community.
+It comprises a series of videos, infographics, text-based reading (sorry), and practical tasks for you to sink you teeth into.

+Don't forget you can join in the discussions over at our open [**Slack channel**](https://openmooc-ers-slackin.herokuapp.com/).
+Please do introduce yourself, and tell us a bit about who you are, your background, and how you ended up here!

 ### Why should you take this module?